-- · What worked?
+- What worked?
 What didn't? - What were the barriers to improvement?
-How did you overcome them? - How did people react to the change? - Were there any unforeseen advantages or disadvantages of the change? - · What would you have done differently? - What top tips would you give to others beginning a similar process?
+How did you overcome them? - How did people react to the change? - Were there any unforeseen advantages or disadvantages of the change? - What would you have done differently? - What top tips would you give to others beginning a similar process?

-Acknowledging mistakes or unresolved issues can be valuable to those looking to your work.
-Consider including a written from a person who was involved in delivering change.
+You can help others learn from your work by acknowledging mistakes or unresolved issues.
+Consider including a written reflection from a person who was involved in delivering the change.
 Personal insights, both good and bad, can help others avoid similar mistakes and speed up improvement.